AkimfromParis/Mixtral_RAG/README.md

-# OpenSource RAG Mixtral EU Finance
+# Open-source RAG Mixtral experimentation with financial reports from companies of the European Union
 ---
 1. Llama-Index as a data framework
 2. Embeddings from BGM-3 of BAA